 Q100385: Callbacks and event handlers in Katana

-This article explains how to register a callback or event handler in Katana, as well as where to find information about the available callback and event types, and the expected input arguments for their callback functions.
+This article explains how to register callbacks or event handlers in Katana, and gives details about where to find information about the available callback and event types and expected input arguments for their callback functions.

 A callback is a piece of Python code added to the Katana environment that runs automatically when various events (such as creating a node or loading a script) happen in Katana.

 An event is an action that occurs as a result of a user action or another source, such as a mouse being clicked, or a key being pressed.
 An event handler is a routine that is used to deal with the event, allowing a programmer to write code that will be executed when the event occurs (definitions from https://www.computerhope.com/jargon/e/event.htm).

 Callbacks are triggered by Katana in certain situations (e.g. just before saving a file) and the calling code waits for a callback to be executed before continuing, allowing the user for example to modify the project before it's saved.

 Conversely, events are queued up and processed "later" by Katana's event system.
 This means that callbacks are more immediate, but should also typically be very fast or they risk freezing the UI while they work.

 Both callbacks and event handlers are useful in many situations, for example to change project settings when creating a new Katana project or to react to value changes of certain node parameters.

 In Katana, callbacks are available for different situations, such as the software being launched, a Katana project being loaded or a node being created.
 To see a full list of available callbacks, please run the following code in the Python tab:

 To find out which keyword arguments are passed to each callback type, you can register the following callback that will print the input arguments when called: